Artificial Intelligence

 • Presentations for each lesson (MS Powerpoint)

-• 2 forms of assessment: Rubric and online quiz
+• 2 forms of assessment: Rubric (Doc & PDF) and Online Quiz (MS Forms)

 • Digital resources for machine learning activities